GSA/challenges-and-prizes/_historical-challenges/healthcare-associated-venous-thromboembolism-ha-vte-prevention-challenge.md

   may apply for non-monetary recognition.
 No monetary prize will be awarded.
 Entrants who are an international hospital, multi-hospital system, hospital network or managed care organization that provides inpatient medical care for patients may apply for non-monetary recognition.
-No monetary prize will be awarded.    <strong><i>Additional Information:</i> </strong>    Information received from nominees will be stored in a password protected file on a secure server.
+No monetary prize will be awarded.    <br><strong><i>Additional Information:</i> </strong>    Information received from nominees will be stored in a password protected file on a secure server.
 The challenge website may post the number of nominations received but will not include information about individual